 In the early 1990’s Bill and Dawnine were interested in building a home in Napa; their realtor located a small property on the lower reaches of Diamond Mountain.
 Their initial intent was to get the home built but after looking at the soils and recognizing the fact one of their neighbors is Diamond Creek Vineyards, priorities changed quickly and the vineyard was soon planted.
 They initially designed their vineyard to represent the five primary Bordeaux red varietals but realized this micro terroir wasn’t suitable for Merlot.
 Today approximately 78% of their vineyard is planted to Cabernet Sauvignon, 17% to Cabernet Franc and 5% to Petite Verdot.

-The vineyard is extremely rocky with grey gravelly soils; the yields are fairly low.
+The vineyard is located at an elevation of between 600 and 800 feet; it is extremely rocky with grey gravelly soils; the yields are fairly low.
 Despite such a small vineyard there are slight soil variations from one end to the other – with the lower reaches showing a slightly orange color to the soil.
 The vineyard is at a base of a steep hillside with other steep hillsides nearby.
 Bill estimates that their soil is a result of a slippage where part of the mountain effectively moved downward and produced a gentler slope.
 And when they went to ‘rip’ the vineyard – they discovered huge rocks below the gravel – some the size of a Volkswagen.

 The vines are now well established with deep root systems.
 Today they are nearly dry farmed – during the recent drought they only watered once per year.

 Based on their cropping and pruning decisions, the vines produce a fairly consistent amount of grapes each vintage.
 Along with Diamond Creek Vineyards nearby wineries include Von Strasser and Reverie.